-It is for that reasons that the b7th interval is labeled in the chords as “7” with the flat omitted and the major 7th interval is labeled as “maj7”.
+It is for that reason that the b7th interval is labeled in the chords as “7” with the flat omitted and the major 7th interval is labeled as “maj7”.

 Inversions of Closed Voiced 7th Chords

-Many of these voicing are not practical on a guitar.
+Many of these voicings are not practical on a guitar.

 I have added the tablature so you can see what I mean.

-These voicing all work really well on piano, but because of the build, tuning and organization of the notes on a guitar, the notes are physically too widely spread out over the guitar neck for many these voicing to be practical.
+These voicing all work really well on piano, but because of the build, tuning, and organization of the notes on a guitar, the notes are physically too widely spread out over the guitar neck for many of these voicings to be practical.